nnellans/bash-guide/README.md

 echo "this"; echo "that"; echo "up"; echo "down"
 ```

-You can extend a single command over multiple lines for better readability using backslashes:
+For better readability, you can extend a single command across multiple lines using backslashes:

 ```shell
 ls --no-group \